How can tech help you make the most of your co-op program?Posted on January 16th, 2019 by Jessica Dunn

 Co-ops seem like a no-brainer, at first.
 The costs are lower.
 You share media budgets.
 You share ad production costs and creative expenses.
 You align the partners.
 You set goals and achieve higher impact.

-However, only 15 percent of local advertisers take part in co-op programs, according to research from Borrell Associates.
+Surprisingly, only 15 percent of local advertisers take part in co-op programs, according to Borrell Associates.
 Overall, U.S. advertisers have been neglecting $14 billion in “free advertising,” according to the report.

-The are many reasons for this.
-The research suggests that co-ops fail to recognize the changing requirements of advertisers, especially in digital media.
+There are many reasons for this lack of co-op adoption.
+Research suggests that co-ops fail to recognize the changing requirements of advertisers, especially in digital media.

 The opportunity is huge for manufacturers and distributed sales forces.

 Where have the missing billions gone?
-Let’s look at a few other insights from the research:
+Let’s look at a few research insights:

-- Only about one in ten brands said mobile tech was significant in their co-op marketing strategy.
+- Only one in ten brands said mobile tech was significant in their co-op marketing strategy.

 - About two out of every five marketers wished their channel partners would spend more on mobile search.

-- About 40 percent of small retailers were not looking at mobile services at all, or at least not in a serious way.
+- Nearly 40 percent of small retailers weren't looking at mobile services in a serious way.

 Manufacturers, distributors, and store owners aren’t getting the most they can from their co-op situations, due in some part to slowness in tech adoption.
 This is a problem, but it is also an opportunity.